-The College allows local schools and Independent Training Providers (ITPs) to share resources and facilities at each Campus and in some instances employers and ITPs are co-located on Campuses to provide a co-ordinated offer and to best utilisation of combined resources to meet the region's needs.
+The College allows local schools and Independent Training Providers (ITPs) to share resources and facilities at each Campus and in some instances employers and ITPs are co-located on Campuses to provide a co-ordinated offer.
+This allows the College to best utilise these combined resources to meet the region's needs.